 The Outcome of Not Creating a Legal Entity

 Without a legal entity, the law treats your business as a Sole Proprietorship or a Partnership.
-Both these business structures do not protect your personal assets like the bank account, home, car, etc. If you have unpaid debt or an entity/individual files a suit against you, these assets can be used for the settlement.
+Both these business structures do not protect your personal assets like the bank account, home, car, etc. If your business has an unpaid debt and any entity/individual files a suit for recovery, these personal assets can be used for the settlement.

 And if you know anything about the modern world of business, the days when only the bad guys were dragged to the court are long gone.
 If you are transacting business even with the general public, you expose yourself to several potential lawsuits that can end up consuming your personal assets.